Rushcliffe - Advice for residents and businesses on what to do before, during and after a flood, including a list of frequently asked questions.

 Flood warnings

-For the latest flood warnings please visit Check Your Flood Risk
+For the latest flood alerts and warnings please visit Check Your Flood Risk

 Requesting sandbags and protecting your home

-If your home is at risk of flooding and you are unable to acquire your own sandbags, we may be able to help.
+If your home is at risk of flooding and you are unable to acquire your own sandbags, it is a householder's responsibility to acquire their own sandbags.

-Where possible please source your own from local providers below as we prioritise our stocks for vulnerable and elderly people in our communities.
+Where possible please source from local providers below as the Council prioritise stocks for vulnerable and elderly people in our communities and do not have an unlimited supply.

 These include: